SERPs are getting more competitive.

 The problem is the Law of Shitty Clickthroughs.

-Things work stupendously well in the early days.
-Even average stuff gets noticed.
+In the early days of SaaS content marketing, things work stupendously well.
+Even average stuff got noticed.
 You and I both could name a dozen bloggers off the top of our heads who’re basically famous for being famous.
+They really just rode the early content marketing wave.

 Thus, the Law of Shitty Clickthroughs: